deeztek/deeztek-docker/Linux/guacamole/README.md

 During installation, you will be asked to provide the LDAP Host Name or IP.

-During installation, you will be asked to provide the LDAP Host Port (Example: "389" for unsecure or "636" for secure).
+During installation, you will be asked to provide the LDAP Host Port (Example: "389" or "636").

 During installation, you will be asked to provide the LDAP Host Encryption.
 You must provide "none" for unsecure or "ssl" or "starttls" for secure.